tarasglek/caddy-reverse-bin/doc/document.md

 cgi /report /usr/local/cgi-bin/report
 ```

-When a request such as https://example.com/report or
+When a request such as <https://example.com/report> or
-https://example.com/report/weekly arrives, the cgi middleware will detect the
+<https://example.com/report/weekly> arrives, the cgi middleware will detect the
 match and invoke the script named /usr/local/cgi-bin/report.
 The current
 working directory will be the same as Caddy itself.
 Here, it is assumed that
 the script is self-contained, for example a pre-compiled CGI application or a
 shell script.
 Here is an example of a standalone script, similar to one used in
-the cgi plugin's test suite:
+the cgi plugin\'s test suite:

 ``` shell
 #!/bin/bash